-Section Principle Criteria Level AQ 04.04 Personal protective equipment AQ 04.04.01 Workers, visitors, and subcontractors are equipped with suitable personal protective equipment (PPE).
+Section Principle Criteria Level AQ-Smart 04.04 Personal protective equipment AQ-Smart 04.04.01 Workers, visitors, and subcontractors are equipped with suitable personal protective equipment (PPE).
 Complete sets of suitable PPE, enabling compliance with label instructions and/or legal requirements and/or requirements as authorized by a competent authority, shall be available on the farm, utilized, and in a good state of repair.
 Complying with label requirements and/or requirements in the risk assessment for on-farm operations may include use of some of the following: rubber boots or other appropriate footwear, waterproof clothing, protective overalls, rubber gloves, face masks, appropriate respiratory equipment (including replacement filters), ear and eye protection devices, life-jackets, etc. There shall be evidence that the provided PPE is used by the workers.
-No "N/A." Major Must AQ 04.04.02 Personal protective equipment (PPE) is maintained in clean conditions and stored appropriately so as not to pose any contamination risk to personal items.
+No "N/A." Major Must AQ-Smart 04.04.02 Personal protective equipment (PPE) is maintained in clean conditions and stored appropriately so as not to pose any contamination risk to personal items.
 PPE shall be kept clean according to the type of use and degree of potential contamination and stored in a ventilated place.
 Protective clothing shall be laundered separately from personal clothing.
 Reusable gloves shall be washed before removal.
 Dirty and damaged PPE and expired filter cartridges shall be disposed of appropriately.
 Single-use items (gloves, overalls, etc.) shall be disposed of after one use.
 PPE shall be stored in a manner that prevents cross contamination with chemicals.
 No "N/A." Major Must

-Section Principle Criteria Level AQ 04.05 Workers' welfare AQ 04.05.01 A member of the management is clearly identifiable as responsible for the workers' health, safety, and welfare.
+Section Principle Criteria Level AQ-Smart 04.05 Workers' welfare AQ-Smart 04.05.01 A member of the management is clearly identifiable as responsible for the workers' health, safety, and welfare.
 Documentation shall be available that clearly identifies and names the member of management who is responsible for ensuring compliance with and implementation of existing, current, and relevant national and local regulations on workers' health, safety, and welfare.
-Major Must AQ 04.05.02 There is communication between management and workers on issues related to their health, safety, and welfare.
-Records shall show that communication between management and workers about health, safety, and welfare issues can take place openly (i.e., without fear of intimidation or retaliation) and at least once a year. - It shall be emphasized to workers that, with reasonable justification, they shall remove themselves from unsafe work.
-The use of this right in good faith shall eliminate any retaliation or consequence to the workers. - If accidents, near misses, or other dangerous incidents occur, they shall be reported and the cause determined and discussed with the workers. - Management shall define corrective actions to prevent recurrence of similar incidents and clearly explain the corrective actions to the workers. - Workers shall explain to management situations where they feel exposed to risk. - Management shall explain procedures for eliminating or reducing risk detected by workers.
-The certification body (CB) auditor is not required to make judgments about the content, accuracy, or outcome of such communications.
-There shall be evidence that the concerns of the workers about health, safety, and welfare are being addressed.
+Major Must AQ-Smart 04.05.02 There is communication between management and workers on issues related to their health, safety, and welfare.
+Records shall show that communication between management and workers about health, safety, and welfare issues can take place openly (i.e., without fear of intimidation or retaliation) and at least once a year.
+It shall be emphasized to workers that, with reasonable justification, they shall remove themselves from unsafe work.
+The use of this right in good faith shall eliminate any retaliation or consequence to the workers.
+If accidents, near misses, or other dangerous incidents occur, they shall be reported and the cause determined and discussed with the workers.
+Management shall define corrective actions to prevent recurrence of similar incidents and clearly explain the corrective actions to the workers.
+Workers shall explain to management situations where they feel exposed to risk.
+Management shall explain procedures for eliminating or reducing risk detected by workers.
 Major Must